-In order to control the DMC-102, the five switches in the S1 switch bank (see OUTLINE), must be set for the desired command type, loss of command operation, and for normal or log rate operation.
+In order to control the DMC-102, the five switches in the S1 switch bank (see OUTLINE), must be set for the desired command type, loss of command operation, and for calibrate/normal or log rate operation.
 To avoid adverse operation, the switches should be set prior to applying power to the unit.

 A zero command signal (0V, 1V, 2V, or 4mA) is associated with the position set by the ZERO adjustment, while the span command signal (5V, 10V, or 20mA) is associated with the position set by the SPAN adjustment see CALIBRATION for details.
 A zero signal is usually used to Close a valve, and the span signal is used to Open the valve - this is referred to as Direct Acting.
 However, some applications may require the opposite operation, which is referred to as Reverse Acting.
-The ZERO and SPAN adjustments can be set to any position within the feedback potentiometer's range, so Reverse Acting applications do not require wiring changes.
+The ZERO and SPAN adjustments can be set to any position within the feedback potentiometer's range, so Reverse Acting applications do not require wiring changes except when using an XMA-105 Feedback Transmitter.